moyehiacs2000/VT-Guide-App/README.md

 - Increase The Number Of Statues That The Application Can Recognize

 ### 📱 App Screens
- - Onboarding Screen
+ - </B>Onboarding Screen
-   -Help the user to use the functions of the application in three steps
+   - **Help the user to use the functions of the application in three steps